xiaoruoruo/funhanzi/studies.md

 If setting "Study source" is set to "review":

 - Characters: By SRS schedule, find characters with lowest "Write Retrievability" (exclude 0).
 Filter out characters studied in last `days_filter` days.

+## Generate Find Words Puzzle

+Endpoint: /study/generate/words

+If setting "Study source" is set to "basic":

+Characters: From the chosen lessons, filter out characters examed (having "read" record) in last `days_filter` days. and filter out characters with the last "read" score greater than `score_filter`.
+Select a random subset.

+If setting "Study source" is set to "review":

+- Characters: By SRS schedule, find characters with lowest "Read Retrievability" (exclude 0).
+Filter out characters studied (having "readstudy" record) in last `days_filter` days.